ChristophHornung/xunitmessages/README.md

 ```

 to your usings.
 (For an example see the `xUnitMessages.Example` project.)
-All aserts will work identical to before but will now have an _optional_ additional
+All asserts will work identical to before but will now have an _optional_ additional
 parameter that adds a custom message.
 E.g.

 ``` csharp